-Sufficient internal linking, improved website authority, efficient site architecture, clear navigation, streamlined content ideation – all these are the side benefits of topic clustering.
+Sufficient internal linking, improved website authority, efficient site architecture and technical SEO, clear navigation, streamlined content ideation – all these are the side benefits of topic clustering.

 This article explains how this is possible and how you get this done.

 A topic cluster is a group of interlinked webpages centered around one topic.
 Each cluster consists of:

 The aim of creating topic clusters is to develop a particular topic to such depth as to give users exhaustive information on it.
 In their turn, search engines treat your site as an authoritative source and rank you higher on SERPs.

 Here is the scheme of how the content model that is based on topic clusters looks like: